 While it can be hard to find the perfect words, sometimes a simple thank you or pause to take the time to step back to appreciate their great work goes a long way to having a happy and motivated team.
 The most important thing about acknowledging employees is to effectively communicate it with the individual, as well as the larger organization.

-5. Investing in the wellbeing of each other and the business
+5. Invest in the well-being of each other and the business

 Whether it’s physically, emotionally, or mentally, wellness plays a critical role in overall performance.
 And while this is commonly known amongst athletes, taking care of your well-being actually positively impacts most jobs.
 In fact, Gallup states that the two major factors influencing employee performance are engagement and well-being.

-6. Setting up an employee coaching program to continue development
+6. Set up a coaching program to develop your people

 Providing the opportunity to grow and develop through an employee coaching program requires having a plan in place.
 Start by defining your objective and aligning your program with company culture.
 A well structured program sets expectations for all participants and is continuously learning and improving.
 Companies of all sizes can start empowering their employees and grooming them for success, without a large budget or expensive initiative in place.